Whether it’s your turn to cook dinner or you’re preparing for an emergency situation; MREs are always handy to have around.

-I will cover everything you could ever want to know about them below.
-I’ll show you what websites have MREs for sale, and tell you exactly where I would buy them.
-I also show some popular alternatives.
+I will cover everything you could ever want to know about them, including what websites have MREs for sale and exactly where I would buy them.
+I also want to show some popular alternatives that may better serve you.

 There is a navigation menu just below this paragraph.
 If you click a heading will take you directly to that respective part of the article, so you don’t have to read this entire review if you don’t want.
 So, for example, if you want to know how long do MREs last, or how to read the expiration date, just click on the heading.